DigitalHolography/EyeFlow/README.md

 To get started with PulseWave:

-1. Refer to the [PulseWave](https://docs.google.com/presentation/d/1s_adHm5oobDZZIPbrML8hR2-7wbIwT1kt3YC3EdAgYQ/edit#slide=id.g253c1ee4169_0_11) Google Slides presentation for detailed instructions.
+1. Refer to the [EyeFlow](https://docs.google.com/presentation/d/1s_adHm5oobDZZIPbrML8hR2-7wbIwT1kt3YC3EdAgYQ/edit#slide=id.g253c1ee4169_0_11) Google Slides presentation for detailed instructions.
 You can request help from the Digital Holography team for this presentation if needed.

 ## Contributing

-We welcome contributions to PulseWave.
+We welcome contributions to EyeFlow.
 If you are interested in contributing, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).